 - 1/4 tsp salt

-I hope you’ll enjoy these as much as we did!
+Hope you enjoy that simple and delicious recipe as much as we did!